 This is a great time to point out that this is a very basic algorithm and it’s only for discussion purposes.
 There is a concept within statistics known as the null model, which is a very simple model that you’ll always want to do better than (or at least no worse).
-For example, in the zero access infection data in Chapter 5, the null model could be the calculation of the average (mean) infection across all the states (5253 infections).
-The null model (for prediction) would estimate 5253 infections for any new state regardless of any data about that state.
-In this case we are omitting or “nullifying” our variables to simplify the model.
+For example, in the ZeroAccess infection data in Chapter 5, the null model could be the calculation of the average (mean) infection across all the states (5,253 infections).
+The null model (for prediction) would estimate 5,253 infections for any new state regardless of any data about that state.
+In this case you are omitting or “nullifying” the variables to simplify the model.
 Intuitively, you know that the average across the states will be a very poor predictor, but that’s the purpose.
 You’ll want to use this as a reference point and exceed it.
 And even though this seems like a “well duh” type of statement, we are not kidding about this.
 You could spend days preparing data and training an intricate support vector machine and do worse than a much simpler model.
-Just take the time to create a simple “must be this tall to ride” mark, and then make sure you are taller.
+Just take the time to create a simple “must be this tall to ride” mark, and then make sure you surpass it.

-Once the test data is run through that code, you’ll have a set of predictions and the ability to compare to the real values (see the power of this method?).
-To look at how well it did, you’ll want to look at the proportion of correctly predicted results on the test data.
-You can calculate that by taking the number of correct predictions and divide it by the total number of predictions.
+Once the test data runs through that code, you’ll have a set of predictions and the ability to compare them to the real values (see the power of this method?).
+To determine how well it did, you’ll want to look at the proportion of correctly predicted results on the test data.
+You can calculate that by taking the number of correct predictions (where the real test$state and the predicted prediction match) and then dividing that by the total number of predictions.

+Listing 9-7

+# requires object: test (9-3), prediction (9-6)

 sum(test$state==prediction)/nrow(test)

 ## [1] 0.8780488

-This very simple algorithm predicted almost 88% of the values correctly, which is probably more a statement about how segregated the data is than the strength of the algorithm.
-But overall, 88% is pretty good for your first machine learning algorithm, congratulations!
-The results are also pictured in Figure 9.2.
+This very simple algorithm predicted almost 88 percent of the values correctly, which is probably more a statement about how segregated the data is than the strength of the algorithm.
+But overall, 88 percent is pretty good for your first machine learning algorithm; congratulations!
+The results are pictured in Figure 9-2.

-Figure 9.2 Predictions from our algorithm [FILENAME 793725c06f002]
+Figure 9-2: Predictions from the algorithm [793725 c09f002.eps]

+[AU: No eps file was provided for Figure 9-1.
+Can you please provide it during AR?
+Thanks, Kevin (PJE)]

+[AR: it’s there ]

 This classifier creates a line halfway between the two means and perpendicular to an intersecting line.
-Anything above the line is predicted as infected, anything below is predicted to be normal.
-The misclassified values are clearly marked on the graphic, you can see how any normal systems above the line are mislabeled as well as any infected systems below the line.
+Anything above the line is predicted as infected; anything below is predicted to be normal.
+The misclassified values are clearly marked in Figure 9-2.
+You can see how any normal systems above the line are mislabeled as well as any infected systems below the line.

-type="note"
+type="general"

 Spam, Spam, Spam

-Open any non-infosec book on machine learning (which may be all of them) and you will probably see a mention of spam filtering if not an in-depth example.
+Open any non-InfoSec book on machine learning (which may be all of them) and you will probably see spam filtering mentioned, and perhaps even see an in-depth example.
 We’ve decided not to go into spam filtering given that we’ve got a single chapter to cover everything and there are already some great examples out there.
-One of the better discussions of spam filtering (and a simplified walk through) is in Machine Learning for Hackers by Drew Conway and John Myles White.
+One of the better discussions of spam filtering (including a guided walk through) is in Machine Learning for Hackers by Drew Conway and John Myles White.
 Another good thing about playing with spam classification is that there is no end to the available data, right?

 Benefiting from Machine Learning